Changing Careers in Midlife: The Neuroscience of Reinvention

 Neuroplasticity Still Works—Just Differently

+A myth is that learning becomes dramatically harder with age.
+This is not true.
 In reality, neuroplasticity—the brain’s ability to rewire itself—remains active throughout life.
 What changes is how we learn:

 Younger brains learn through repetition and novelty